Skip to Content

 DIY Halloween Tin Can Lanterns

-This simple DIY project repurposes tin cans into lanterns for cute Halloween decorations that are cheap to make!
+This easy DIY project repurposes tin cans into lanterns for cute Halloween decorations that are inexpensive to make!

 Are you like me?
 Every time I toss out a tin can from food I wonder how I could reuse it?

 I hate wasting anything.
-I feel like it’s not good for the environment or my budget.
 So when I wanted to upcycle tin food cans into Jack O’Lanterns, I was happy to find out how easy it is!

 These tin can pumpkin lights would be so cute decorating your house in these ways: